Real2Sim2Real Transfer for Control of Cable-driven Robots via a Differentiable Physics Engine: APPENDIX

 After generating locomotion gaits for all bottom triangles, we have a controller to generate longer trajectories.
 However, these trajectories have redundant actuation between gait transitions.
 We adopt a smoothing algorithm to smooth out the transition.

 Let's consider a simple example of gaits transition in Figure~\ref{fig:gait_transition_smoothing}.
 Although the following gait includes 3 steps, we only keep the third step after removing the reset step and finding the shortcut with minimum actuated cables.
+But these shortcuts should be reevaluated because some of them may not work due to changes in center of gravity.